 It is both impressive and touching to watch the family life of the Household.
 Yet, while everything and every member revolves around that shining Center, who is the very Source of Existence, not the least show is made of their care or their constant watchfulness.
-While all, even the youngest little maid who serves, are ever on the alert, and no strange foot-step, no creaking door, escapes their sharpened ears, - not a trace of anxiety is apparent in face or manner; all their precautions are taken so quietly that their guests shall not be saddened by the hint of their prison conditions or made to realize that on their account extra caution is necessary!
-Is this not true hospitality?
+While all, even the youngest little maid who serves, are ever on the alert, and no strange footstep, no creaking door, escapes their sharpened ears, - not a trace of anxiety is apparent in face or manner; all their precautions are taken so quietly that their guests shall not be saddened by the hint of their prison conditions or made to realize that on the account Extra caution necessary! is this not true hospitality?

-Of course, every pilgrim understands the situation and is only too glad to help the efforts of the Holy Family, by keeping out of the way of curious unbelievers who come to call, and never forget the precarious position of the Clorious Prisoner.
+Of course, every pilgrim understands the situation and is only too glad to help the efforts of it Holy Family by keeping the way of curious unbelievers who come to call, and never forget the precautions position of the glorious Prisoner.